What is a bunion?

 Head Procedure Bunionectomy – bone is cut just behind the joint and moved over.

 Base procedures are performed around the base of the 1st metatarsal.
 They include cutting a wedge out of the bone (base wedge), making a semi-circular cut and rotating the bone (crescentic osteotomy) and fusion of joint behind great toe joint (Lapidus bunionectomy).
 Base procedures are usually indicated for a moderate to severe bunion or if there is hypermobility noted.

 Lapidus bunionectomy – procedure performed at the base of the 1st metatarsal.

 Overall, there are many variables in selecting a bunion procedure and the key to success is finding an experienced surgeon who understands each variable and who has the skills to perform all types of procedures.
 Some surgeons may not have the skills to perform base type procedures and offer head procedures as your only choice.

 There is substantial medical research showing which bunion procedures are most effective in specific situations.
-At the Foot and Ankle Center of Washington, we perform an examination of your lower leg and foot, review your biomechanics and x-rays, and give you an understandable and complete explanation of what choices you have, including what type of procedure is in your best interest.
+At North Texas Foot and Ankle, we perform an examination of your lower leg and foot, review your biomechanics and x-rays, and give you an understandable and complete explanation of what choices you have, including what type of procedure is in your best interest.

 Who Should Perform Your Surgery?

 The most important criteria to ensure a good outcome for your bunion surgery is to choose the right surgeon.
 The qualities that make for a good bunion surgeon are: